QuantumNuke75/Unofficial-Modding-Guide/_posts/2024-01-09-mapping_audio.md

 2. As with all FMOD Events, nest it in a Ready Or Not Audio Volume and Disable `Auto Activate`.
 3. That's it!

-Some additional notes, Zack mentions can place up to around 6 probes in your map, but you shouldn't exceed 6.
+Some additional notes, Zack mentions you can place up to around 6 probes in your map, but you shouldn't exceed 6.
 Additionally only 2 probes are active at a time based on proximity to the player.
+They can be nested in a RoNAudioVolume, but do not need to be physically inside it.

+### Part 9 - [NEW] Using the Sound_StarterAmbience_V2_BP_C Blueprint

+These work very similar to the Transition Blueprints, however is meant to set the starting values for Ambience through *"*AmbSwitch"* when a player loads into a map.

+1. Place a `Sound_StarterAmbience_V2_BP_C` into your scene and make sure it covers the PlayerStart
+    * You do not need one BP per PlayerStart (as one can cover many), but it really should be 1 BP per location
+        * Do not just encompass the map in one BP, it should be as localised as possible.
+2. The rest of it works the same as a Transition Blueprint, just select the Event to edits and the starting AmbSwitch parameters and values that you wish.

 ## Tools & Testing

 RareKiwi has created a bunch of useful tools to help test and debug QSM and OST Values.
 All these tools are provided in the Blueprint and Tools folders.

-### BP_AudioProppagationQSMTester
+### BP_AudioPropagationQSMTester

 *Content > Mods > Template > Blueprints*